Yasasvani/Data-Science-Assignments/Assignment_14/README.md

 ## Conclusion

-This project demonstrates the application of machine learning for glass classification.
+This assignment demonstrates the application of machine learning for glass classification.
 The results show that Boosting is a promising approach for this task.

 ## Additional Resources